How to trace a lost pension.

 If the employer has gone into administration, the Pension Protection Fund (PPF) or the Insolvency Service may hold records.
 The PPF protects members of eligible defined benefit schemes where the sponsoring employer has become insolvent.

-The pension dashboard is a government-mandated digital platform that will, for the first time, allow individuals to see all their pension pots — state pension, workplace pensions, and personal pensions — in one place.
+The MoneyHelper pension dashboard is a government-backed digital service that is intended to let individuals see pension information — including State Pension, workplace pensions, and personal pensions that are not yet being paid — in one place.

 - Estimated retirement income projections

-Until the dashboard launches, the Pension Tracing Service and direct provider contact remain the primary methods.
+Until the dashboard is publicly available, the Pension Tracing Service and direct provider contact remain the primary methods.
+See the pension dashboard guide for the launch timeline and what the dashboard will show.

 What to do once you've found it